alexmking1/nasa_imagery_react_app/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Bring in the additional functionality from completed iteration of this app on my Enterprise repo (once my account is recovered).
+- [ ] Bring in the additional functionality from completed iteration of this app on my Enterprise repo (once my account is recovered).
+This will automatically complete all the below functionality.
-- [x] Add data calculation for distances in light years and positioning within our solar system
+- [ ] Add data calculation for distances in light years and positioning within our solar system.
-- [ ] tbd
+- [ ] Change images every 30 minutes instead of 1 per day.
-- [ ] tbd
+- [ ] Keep a persistent 'leaderboard' that indicates which image/object resulted in the 'largest-so-far' value for each metric.
+Over time this leaderboard becomes more compelling as you're able to see
-- [ ] tbd
+- [ ] Add a 'time on top' value for the leaderboard that indicates how long each images has held the top spot for that particular metric.
+For example, the image of the 'moon' would likely hold the top spot in the 'weakest-gravity' metric for a long time, since it's unlikely we'll encounter any images that have a weaker gravity than the moon.
     - [ ] tbd
     - [ ] tbd